Bicheng-G/bicheng.me/pages/posts/leanring-out-loud.md

 ## Learn In Public

-However, after becoming acquainted with the idea of "learn in public," I began to view this term in a new light.
 Even if you're ordinary, you can still exude confidence as long as you keep moving.
 You don't need to have secured a Gold Medal or made the Dean's list to be worthy of posting on LinkedIn, nor do you need to be a tech guru to answer questions on StackOverflow.
 Pick up from where they left, what sets you apart is your beginner's mindset.
 And that is crucial.

 ## Show Your Work